-Following law school, Mr. Spang clerked for U.S. Magistrate Judge Roger B. Cosbey (retired) in the Northern District of Indiana.
+Following law school, Brian clerked for U.S. Magistrate Judge Roger B. Cosbey (retired) in the Northern District of Indiana.

 - University of Illinois College of Law (J.D., magna cum laude, 1997)